Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your equipment to run, it won’t turn on.

 The first point is making sure it’s on “cool” and not “heat.”
 Otherwise your air conditioner will probably not turn on.
-Or you might have warm air moving from vents because the heat is going instead.
+You might also have warm air moving from vents because the heat is going instead.

 If you rely on a traditional thermostat: